 Flippa is well-known as the largest open marketplace for online sites and businesses in the world, and there are good deals to be found here.

 FE International has been a major marketplace for buying and selling successful businesses for many years.
+Their team brings years of investment banking experience to the nascent online business acquisition space.

 They tend to focus on larger businesses that have six-figure valuations or higher, so buyers on a budget will need to keep that in mind.